Almost thirty Years of Research, Education, and Public Scholarship On Religion and World Affairs

 In a world of increasing religious and ethical diversity, what are the implications of the revival of public religion for citizenship, democracy, and civil coexistence?

 Founded in 1985 by the sociologist, Peter L. Berger, CURA has carried out more than 100 research projects in forty countries.
 Its network of researchers and projects spans five continents.
 Its projects have resulted in some 120 books, many of which have become major points of reference in academia and policy circles.
-As it begins its second quarter century, under the directorship of Robert Hefner, CURA aims to continue to provide state-of-the-field research and scholarship on religion in an age of globalization and plurality.
+Under the directorship of Robert Hefner, CURA continues to provide state-of-the-field research and scholarship on religion in an age of globalization and plurality.